 Duesler, Charles and Bernard Scholarship Fund

-For Central Noble High School seniors or graduates who will be or are attending Purdue University in the Fall of 2017, with preference to those entering the agriculture, consumer and health services, veterinary, nursing, or pharmacy fields.
+For Central Noble High School seniors or graduates who will be or are attending Purdue University in the Fall, with preference to those entering the agriculture, consumer and health services, veterinary, nursing, or pharmacy fields.
 It is a one-time payment of $1,500. (cfnc)

 Donor Fund Story:

 Charles J. Duesler was born on April 1, 1922 on a farm five miles west of Wolf Lake in Noble County, Indiana, the son of William H. and Flossie J. Duesler.
 He, along with brother Bernard, was reared in the vicinity of Albion and was a graduate of Albion High School in 1940.
 As a youngster, he was very active in 4-H Clubwork and excelled as a runner on the Albion High School Track Team.
 After being awarded a 4-H Scholarship Charles entered Purdue University in 1940 striving for a major in Agricultural Economics.
 At Purdue “Chuck” became captain of the Cross-Country team and also Editor-in-Chief of the Purdue Agriculturist, a monthly magazine.
 Charles was inducted into the Army on March 18, 1943, while serving as a Lieutenant, with the Third Armored Division in Central Europe, sustained battle injuries on March 3, 1945 and was awarded a Purple Heart.
 After serving in the Army he returned to Purdue University and graduated in February 1947.